jethrocarr/puppet-soe/README.md

    classes, but then reference selected classes back from `soe` as you desire them.

 5. Toss it all out and write something better!
+This module was written to meet my specific requirements, yours might be completely different.

 ## Requirements